braican/braican4.1/README.md

 ===========
 Public repository of [braican.com](http://braican.com), [Nick Braica's](http://twitter.com/braican) portfolio site.

-The master branch is what is currently live.

 ## version 4.1
 `current development`

-Developing a custom, one page WordPress theme that will consist of a portfolio, about section, and contact links.
-This theme will be responsive.
+A custom, one page WordPress theme that consists of sections for my work, about me, and contact links.
+This theme will be responsive, and it's got some sweet ajax magic to bring in the portfolio items.

+It's 4.1 because I had designed and begun working on a 4th iteration of my site before redesigning pretty much everything, though keeping the same theme of a one-pager.
+Just to avoid confusion.

 ## version 3.0
 `released 09/30/2011`